-The European Centre for Medium-Range Weather Forecasting (ECMWF) re-analysis interim project (ERA-Interim; Dee et al., 2011) is a six-hourly, global dataset with approximate resolution of 0.7°.
-A large number of variables are available over 37 pressure levels from 1000 hPa to 0.1 hPa, with 27 of these levels nominally in the troposphere (below 100 hPa).
-It spans 1979 to the present, and assimilates external data from a variety of sources, including rawinsondes, buoys, and satellites.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) interim reanalysis (ERA-Interim, hereafter ERA-I; Dee et al. 2011) is a 6-hourly, global dataset with approximate resolution of 0.7°.
+A large number of variables are available over 37 pressure levels from 1000 to 0.1 hPa, with 27 of these levels nominally in the troposphere (below 100 hPa).
+It spans 1979 to the present and assimilates external data from a variety of sources, including rawinsondes, buoys, and satellites.